nvs/map/README.md

   combining Jass scripts, inlining trigger strings, processing constants and objects, and importing files.
 - `optimize`: Optimizes the map.
-This will build both a non-optimized version as well as one that is optimize.
+This will build both a non-optimized version as well as one that is optimized.
 Currently, the only optimizations performed are done on the map script via [Wurst].

 All commands should be executed from within the project's root directory